 Yes, you read that correctly.
 Go to the park lie in the grass and look up at the clouds.
 Look for animal shapes.

 Play on the swings.
 Jump in puddles if it makes you feel better.

 You don’t have to be so grown up and responsible all of the damn time.

 Have a relaxing glass of wine

-Having a nice glass of wine (or whatever drink you prefer) and a lovely dinner, surrounded by great company can do wonders for our stress levels.
+Having a nice glass of wine (or whatever drink you prefer) and a tasty dinner, surrounded by great company can do wonders for our stress levels.

-Clearly you can do a mix of the above.
+You can always do a mix of the above.

 I left watching television off this list on purpose.

 Unfortunately, it’s the way a lot of us unwind after a stressful day after work.
 It is also the time we eat the unhealthiest foods and tend to sit for far too long.